009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 3) Findings and achievements :construction: <a name="findings_and_achievements"></a>

-In this chapter we want to give a detailed description of our  approach, work, findings, concrete achievements.
+In this chapter we want to give a detailed description of our approach, work, findings and concrete achievements.

 :warning: First we will start with problems we had during our project and how we solved these problems :warning: